gabbo89/EEA2024-2025/README copy.md

-# Analisi Bioinformatica di Dati Epigenetici
+# just-the-docs-template

-Questa è la pagina This is a *bare-minimum* template to create a [Jekyll] site that:
+This is a *bare-minimum* template to create a [Jekyll] site that:

 - uses the [Just the Docs] theme;
 - can be built and published on [GitHub Pages];